mstalamali/EA_Drone_Delivery/README.md

-# Multi-agent simulator for Energy-Aware UAV-based delivery.
+# Multi-agent Simulator for Energy-Aware UAV-based Delivery.

 This repository provides a **python-based multi-agent simulator** for studying **energy-aware uav-based delivery**.